 Zaha is considered the perfect long-term investment for the 19-time English champions, especially with Ryan Giggs likely to retire at the end of the campaign and Nani expected to be sold as he enters the last year of his contract.

-Blackpool midfielder Thomas Ince is another player admired by Sir Alex who could add steel and energy in central midfield - undoubtedly the weak point in the squad - who will not fully flourish for several years.
+Blackpool winger Thomas Ince is another player admired by Sir Alex who could energy to the midfield and who will not fully flourish for several years.

 It is a train of thought that Sir Alex has been pursuing for a while now with the signings of the likes of David de Gea, Chris Smalling, Phil Jones and Nick Powell - all players who could stay at Old Trafford for the next decade.

-They will form the core of the ‘next’ United squad alongside other young players and academy products, from Chicharito to Danny Welbeck and Tom Cleverley.
+They will form the core of the ‘next’ United squad alongside other young players and academy products, from Javier Hernandez to Danny Welbeck and Tom Cleverley.

 Sir Alex, however, does not dive in to buying youngsters, preferring to take his time by scouting players for months and considering every aspect of a potential deal - and sometimes it costs him.